Whisky cask gifts to Highland children

 Casks of whisky are to be bought for children in a west Highland community for them to sell when they turn 18.

-A charity is offering to make the purchases on behalf of young people aged 10 to 17 in the Ardnamurchan area.
+A charity is offering to make the investment on behalf of young people aged 10 to 17 in the Ardnamurchan area.

-Once 18, they can sell the spirit back to Ardnamurchan Distillery, potentially making more than £3,000, to fund their further education or training.
+Once 18, they can sell the spirit back to the distillery or a bottling firm, potentially making more than £3,000, to fund further education or training.

-Some alcohol campaigners, however, have criticised the initiative, describing it as an "inappropriate" marketing.
+Some alcohol campaigners, however, have criticised the initiative, describing it as "inappropriate" marketing.

-The plan has been devised by the Ardnamurchan Trust working with the distillery owner Adelphi to help young people while at the same time boosting the local economy.
+The plan has been devised by the Ardnamurchan Trust, working with the Ardnamurchan Distillery's owner Adelphi, to help young people while at the same time boosting the local economy.

-The casks of newly-made spirit would be purchased on their behalf and would remain at the distillery as an investment.
+The casks of newly-made spirit would remain at the distillery as an investment.
+The profits the young people would receive would depend on the market at the time the whisky was sold.

 Alex Bruce, managing director of Adelphi, said: "This scheme will benefit young people in the Ardnamurchan area, who will directly profit from the sale of their local whisky.